MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

     ```
     Sync-NAVTenant bc150
     ```
+    At this stage, the tenant state is **OperationalDataUpgradePending**.

 8. Delete all objects except system objects.
 Do not synchronize the tenant/tables.
 9. Synchronize the tenant with the system application extension (Microsoft_System Application_15.0.34737.0):